zion/stir/README.md

 ```

 #### Defining SOAP Response Objects
 SOAP and REST response objects are defined in the same way.
-See "Defining Response Objects below.
+See "Defining Response Objects" below.

 ### Defining Response Objects
 STiR strives to provide the ability to create something similar to the 'page object model' for testing web sites to the responses when testing services.
 This is done my defining **response** objects in the client class.
 Savon and HTTParty return responses as xml(json? hash? we need to standardize) objects.
-Items in the response can be mapped to response objects in the client class to allow for all of the benefits associated with page objects.Response objects are defined by calling the **response** method, and assignming a method name, and then passing the mapping to the method in a block, as follows:
+Items in the response can be mapped to response objects in the client class to allow for all of the benefits associated with page objects.
+Response objects are defined by calling the **response** method, and assigning a method name, and then passing the mapping to the method in a block, as follows:
 ```ruby
 response(:foo) { response['bar'] }
 ```